Installing Argo CD

 - Navigate to the folder dashboard

-and select Managed Service for Kubernetes. - Click the name of the cluster you need and select the
+and select Managed Service for Kubernetes. - Click the cluster name and select the

 Marketplace tab. - Under Application available for installation, select Argo CD and click Go to install.